VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do The Wall Street Journal (WSJ) and Wisesheets both support?
+What's the difference between The Wall Street Journal (WSJ) and Wisesheets?

-The Wall Street Journal (WSJ) differentiates itself with Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages., whereas Wisesheets stands out for Excel + Google Sheets add-on with custom functions (WISE, WISEPRICE, WISEFUNDS, WISEOPTIONS) and a “statement dump” UI to pull statements/metrics into spreadsheets., Data categories include financial statements, key metrics, growth metrics, dividend history, analyst estimates, price targets, live & historical price data, company profile, and ETF/fund data., and Options chain data via WISEOPTIONS (supports greeks and historical snapshots via a date parameter).
-Options data is only available on Elite & Enterprise plans..
+Choose The Wall Street Journal (WSJ) if you need Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data..
+Go with Wisesheets if Excel + Google Sheets add-on with custom functions (WISE, WISEPRICE, WISEFUNDS, WISEOPTIONS) and a “statement dump” UI to pull statements/metrics into spreadsheets., and Data categories include financial statements, key metrics, growth metrics, dividend history, analyst estimates, price targets, live & historical price data, company profile, and ETF/fund data. better fits how you invest.

 Curation & Accuracy